 For more information on the proposal, please refer to the Frequently Asked Questions below.

-If you have any additional questions about differential tuition, please contact Ken Snyder, executive dean and chief administrative officer, firstname.lastname@example.org or 435.797.1387.
+If you have any additional questions about differential tuition, please contact Dave Patel, associate dean for student services and external affairs firstname.lastname@example.org or 435.797.7878.

 Answer: Consistent with other business schools across the nation, The Jon M. Huntsman School of Business charges additional tuition over and above the tuition required by the university.